 FEBS Press is pleased to welcome its fourth journal, Molecular Oncology, to this platform.
-Molecular Oncology will become fully Open Access from 2017 and authors wishing to submit a paper, can do so here.
+Molecular Oncology is now fully Open Access and all content from the past 10 years is now available for all to read.
 The publication of high-quality journals by scientists for scientists is one the core objectives of The Federation of European Biochemical Societies (FEBS), with the revenue raised supporting fellowships, courses, congresses and other activities.

 - We congratulate FEBS Letters author Prof. Yoshinori Ohsumi on winning the 2016 Nobel Prize in Physiology or Medicine

 IUBMB–FEBS conference: New Horizons in Biochemistry and Molecular Biology Education